 3. Messaging Platforms

-While there is very less negative about the current messaging platforms, there are two issues that messaging app users continue to suffer from – unsafe transmission of messages and reliance on centralized solution which makes the platforms open to hacks.
+While there are less negative reports about the current messaging platforms, there are two issues that messaging app users continue to suffer from – unsafe transmission of messages and reliance on centralized solutions which makes the platforms open to hacks.

 The solution to these issues are Web 3.0 driven messaging apps like ySign, Obsidian, e-Chat, etc. who runs by the power of Blockchain to maintain users’ privacy and security.

 Benefits of Web 3.0 Driven Messaging Apps

 - Sending assets in a secure and fast way